-The first (Re)Search Summer School at the Goetheanum
+The first (Re)Search School at the Goetheanum

 Who is it for?

 The school is open for young people of all backgrounds, regardless of previous academic experience.
-It is recommended for the curious, interested spirit who seeks answers to their questions and want to find approaches that will lead them to unveil new mysteries as they emerge in their research.
+It is recommended for the curious, interested spirit who seeks answers to their questions and wants to find approaches that will lead them to unveil new mysteries as they emerge in their research.

-(Re)Search is a project that can live in and out of academic contexts because investigating is a central aspect of all human life, regardless of the tasks that we chose to engage with.
-This is the reason why the school is an experience also recommended for those who intuitively seek to nourish and enliven the work they are already doing.
+(Re)Search is a project that can live in and out of academic contexts because investigating is a central aspect of all human life, regardless of the tasks we chose to engage with.
+This is why the school is an experience also recommended for those who intuitively seek to nourish and enliven the work they are already doing.
 Whether you are a student, soon to start in university, or already engaged in professional life, the school will offer ways to apply research approaches to your own life in all its uniqueness and complexities.